PRE-SALE 90% SOLD OUT. PRE-ORDERS SHIPPING NOW. ALL PREORDERS FULLY REFUNDABLE.

 Using the antenna(s)

 • There is an onboard internal antenna WHICH YOU CANNOT SEE!
-It works, just not as well as...
+It works but not as well as the wired external antenna.

 • The long wired antenna is OPTIONAL, but highly recommended.
 This means if you take out the external antenna, your Simtek sensor will still operate normally and send alerts!
 However, the internal antenna is simply not as high performing but it's much smaller.